Tipperary Station: History

 Established in 1914, the station was taken by William James Byrne who had previously owned a business in Brocks Creek, and eventually acquired Burnside Station.
 By 1914 he sold Burnside and established Tipperary just beyond the Burnside boundary.
 Byrne settled on the property with his wife Elizabeth and they had seven sons, only four of whom lived to adulthood.

 Many cattle were killed in late 1925 along the river boundary to the station.
 Byrne posted a £50 reward for information leading to the conviction of the "scoundrel" responsible.

 When William Byrne died in 1941, the station was left under the management of his widow and three remaining sons, who were also managing neighbouring Burnside Station.

+The Byrne Brothers sold Tipperary Station in 1961 to "Tipperary Pastoral Company" a consortium of South-East Asian businessmen headed by Sir William Gunn, who expected to make the country profitable by fencing, improved pasture and watering.
+By June 1965 however, the company had lost over $180,000, which a year later had grown to over $300,000.
+It was clear that profitability would not be reached without much greater investment, beyond their ability to finance.

+Gunn was acquainted with a group of Texas businessmen who had access to such capital: Robert M. Leibrock from Midland, Texas, F. H. Callaway, G. H. Landreth, R. E. Campbell, and J. G. McMillian.
+They had reason to be optimistic: with the promising Ord River Scheme to the west, and Katherine abattoirs to the south, and world-wide beef shortages with no end in sight, the future of the Top End looked rosy.

+William Neely, a lawyer from Midland, Texas, was brought into the consortium and Tipperary Land Corporation (TLC) was incorporated in Texas in January 1967, with Leibrock as president, Neely vice-president.
+Gunn was appointed managing director.

+At takeover, the herd consisted on 25,000 head of Shorthorn cattle, and two stud herds were planned: Shorthorn for their adaptability and Brahman for foraging and tick resistance, with crossbred animals being developed more amenable to the climate.
+Fencing would create paddocks of 4,000 ha while bores and dams would be provided to improve watering.
+Lots of Townsville stylo would be grown for improved forage.